fdb/slarg-website/researchers/map-researcher_name-tundé-adefioye-researcher_flag-false-social_links-https-www-instagram-com-braverspaces_summercamp-bio-tundé-is-a-nigerian-american-based-in-belgium-helped-found-the-youth-poetry-platform-urban-woorden-now.md

   Spaces Antwerp\".
 This space reflects on different ways of gathering and collective care.
-From this point they have helped facilitate spaces that dealt with transformative justice and grace and conducted together with Imane Benyecif the research project \"Towards Braver Spaces\" at Sint Lucas Antwerpen."
+From this point they have helped facilitate spaces that dealt with transformative justice and grace and conducted together with Imane Benyecif a one-year research project \"Towards Braver Spaces\" (2023-2024) at Sint Lucas Antwerpen."
 image_researcher:
   - https://ucarecdn.com/d83be6ab-91d8-45ab-9cb5-93bc75fe54a5/
 email: tunde.adefioye@kdg.be
 researcher_flag: "false"
 staff_flag: "false"
 available_for_supervision: "false"
-status_of_research: finished
+status_of_research: ongoing
 social_links: https://www.instagram.com/braverspaces_summercamp/
 ---